- Home

 Terms of office are for four years and are staggered.
 The terms of office begin on the first Monday in December following election or appointment.
 Supervisors do not receive a salary.

-Back in the 1930’s, when dust clouds from the Great Plains darkened the eastern skies, our nation was in peril.
+In the 1930’s, when dust clouds from the Great Plains darkened the eastern skies, our nation was in peril.
 During the height of this Dust Bowl, Hugh Hammond Bennett provided testimony before a Congressional committee that resulted in the Soil Conservation Act of April 27, 1935, which created the Soil Conservation Service at USDA (United States Department of Agriculture).

 Today, our land is in far different shape that it was in 1935, thanks to an ongoing conservation partnership that helps local land owners with solutions to their natural resource problems.